Back to Maryland

 What This Bill Does

-• Requiring the Maryland Police Training and Standards Commission to require entrance-level and in-service police training to include certain training regarding individuals with intellectual and developmental disabilities, dementia, and autism.
+• Requires the Maryland Police Training and Standards Commission to add new training requirements for police officers regarding individuals with intellectual disabilities, dementia, and autism.

 Limits and Unknowns